Privacy Notice

 • Data processor – Your registered surgery will continue to be responsible for your full medical record

-Pharmacists from the CCG
+Pharmacists from the ICB

 • Legal Basis – direct care.